 Do you ever wonder what about people that live in huge mansions with hundreds of rooms, what do they do with all that space and do they really need it?
 Most of us aren’t lucky enough to be in that predicament but you’ve probably wondered whether you’ve got too many or too few rooms in your house.
 On the face of it, it seems simple; you just need a room for each person in the family, but there are other things to consider.

 If you don’t have enough rooms, your family relationship can suffer because everybody is piled on top of each other all the time and tensions run high when people don’t have their own space.
 On the other hand, if you’ve got too many rooms, you’re just wasting money on space that you don’t need, which usually ends up as storage for old junk you should have just thrown out.
 Either way, you’ll need to move out.
-If you are looking for a local removalist, you can find one here.
 If you’re unsure, use these questions to work out whether you’ve got the right amount of rooms in the house.